-Description Coefficient
+Description Rate

-Constructions 2%
+Buildings 2%

-Technica installations and machinery 10%-33%
+Plant and machinery 10%-33%

-Other fixed assets 20%-25%
+Other property, plan and equipment 20%-25%

 The Group reviews the residual value, useful life and amortisation method of property, plant and equipment at the end of each year.
 Possible modifications to the initial criteria are recognised as a change in estimate.